KaiGE-Organization/KaiGE/crates/kaige_renderer/README.md

 ## Checklist

-1. **Learn Vulkan Basics:**
+1. **Learn wgpu Basics:**
-    - [ ] Understand Vulkan concepts, such as instances, devices, queues, and command buffers.
+    - [ ] Understand wgpu concepts, such as devices, queues, and command buffers.
-    - [ ] Familiarize yourself with Vulkan's pipeline architecture.
+    - [ ] Familiarize yourself with wgpu's pipeline architecture.

-2. **Set Up Vulkan:**
+2. **Set Up wgpu:**
-    - [ ] Use a Vulkan SDK to access the Vulkan API.
+    - [ ] Use the [wgpu crate](https://crates.io/crates/wgpu) to access the wgpu API.
-    - [ ] Set up a Vulkan context and create an instance.
+    - [ ] Set up a wgpu instance and adapter.

 3. **Window Integration:**
-    - [ ] Integrate Vulkan with a windowing system (e.g., GLFW or SDL) to handle window creation and input.
+    - [ ] Integrate wgpu with a windowing system (e.g., winit) to handle window creation and input.

 4. **Surface and Swap Chain:**
     - [ ] Create a surface from the window.